JIC1444/Deep-Learning-Papers/README.md

 - Weaknesses or limitations
 - My takeaways.

+My interests lie in the foundations of computer science and deep learning, as well as deep learning applied to biology/epidemiology (which is the subject of my undergraduate dissertation).
+I am also interested in the idea of adaptive neural networks/meta-learning as they emulate the learning process of humans well, so this page will slowly but surely be peppered with them.

 # Wide-Impact Papers
 ### A collection of papers which had paradigm-shifting effects in research and or industry, with legendary status.